greenonline/TinyTextAdventure_in_ZIL/README.md

  - `cd` into `bin/`
  - run `zilf yourfile.zil`

-Unfortunately, ony Apple Silicon build are available, not Intel, so you'll have to compile the source, if you have an older Mac.
+Unfortunately, only Apple Silicon build are available, not Intel, so you'll have to compile the source, if you have an older Mac.

 ```none
 cd ../../zilf-0.11.1
 ```

 You'll need [dotnet](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
 Luckily there is an x86 build of SDK 9.0.310.
-I downloaded the binaries not the pckage/installer.
-Then uncompress.
+I downloaded the binaries not the package/installer.
+Then uncompress *by double-clicking* the `.tar.gz` file.
 Drag the `dotnet` binary into the `zilf-0.11.1/` directory.

 ```none
 % ./dotnet build Zilf.sln